platformsh/platformsh-docs/guides/account/log-in.md

 platform
 ```

-The credentials you enter are the same than your [Platform.sh account](https://accounts.platform.sh/user).
+The credentials you enter are the same as your [Platform.sh account](https://accounts.platform.sh/user).